the heaven that runs through everything (2018) standard orchestra iteration.

 There is no score for this piece.
 All musical material and instruction is fully notated within each player’s individual parts.
 Difficulties associated with displaying the musical material in vertical alignment as represented in real-time are considerable, as each instrumental voice is delivered through independent tempi.
 Due to this, the detail of vertical alignments and harmonic relationships will contextually change from one rehearsal and performance to another.
 A vertically aligned, standard score would attempt to fix these relationships on the page in such a way as to unrealistically represent the inherent flexibility and flux of performance outcomes, rendering what is represented and fixed in the score inaccurate.
 The composer anticipates a range of approaches that will contribute to a somewhat flexible performance.
 This is desirable and anticipated.
 Consequently, each performance will yield somewhat different results through its interplays, gestural and harmonic contexts and outcomes.
 Adherence to timecode ensures that the architecture of the piece remains intact but the on-going interpretation of tempi and timecode creates contextual changes to the alignment of musical detail between all the parts.
 As such, there is no definitive performance; the music has to be performed or experienced to be ‘known’.

-Note: Excluding rehearsal marks 1 and 2, rehearsal marks within individual parts do not correspond to each other across the orchestra in any way; they are used as a visual aid to clearly indicate tempo changes within respective parts.
+Note: Excluding rehearsal mark 1, rehearsal marks within individual parts do not correspond to each other across the orchestra in any way; they are used as a visual aid to clearly indicate tempo changes within respective parts.
 Collective reference points can only be found through timecode (see below).

 Timecode has been added to each instrumental part for two further purposes:

 1. To help gauge the overall duration of each part during personal practice thereby enabling the performer to acquire a good ‘feel’ for the various tempi and overall duration of the material when playing within the temporally varied ensemble texture.

 2. To serve as a collective reference point in any area of the piece during rehearsals.